FHU/2023-os-memes/_posts/2023-03-02-nathanlewis2001-segmentation-meme.md

 ---
-title:
+title: Segmentation Violation
-author:
+author: nate
-image:
+image: OSCh16Meme.jpg
-chapter:
+chapter: 16
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+When a segmentation violation happens, the program tries to access an illegal address and then the OS terminates the program.